menajm/Personal-Project/README.md

 # Breast Cancer Diagnosis Analysis (Wisconsin Dataset)

 This project explores the Breast Cancer Wisconsin dataset using Python, Pandas, Seaborn, and Matplotlib.
-The analysis identifies which tumor features most strongly correlate with malignancy, visualizes feature relationships, and introduces a custom **Severity Index** to assess tumor risk.
+The analysis identifies which tumor features most strongly correlate with malignancy, visualizes feature relationships, and introduces a simple prediction model to predict whether a tumor has a higher chance of being malignant or not.

 ---